TikTok Is Testing an In-App AI Chatbot Called "Tako"

 This "more" goal, subsidized by endless scroll features and the like, is a typical staple of ad-based engagement models common to such platforms, where the driving force is to arrest your attention (increasingly so) at any and all algorithmic costs.

-So while TikTok positions Tako as a helpful feature, I hope users who care about monitoring their screen times and longterm exposures to AI chatbots and addictive algorithms will proceed with caution.
+So while TikTok positions Tako as a helpful feature, I hope users who care about monitoring their screen times and longterm exposures to AI chatbots and addictive algorithms will proceed with more mindful caution.

 With endless waves of AI chatbot deployments across digital media & cybertechnologies, we must do even more to protect our vulnerable psyches.